symlink(7) - phpMan

 reference the file.
 Hard links may not refer to directories (to pre-

-vent the possibility of loops within the file system tree, which would
+vent the possibility of loops within the filesystem tree, which would

 A symbolic link is a special type of file whose contents are a string

-In other words, a symbolic link is a pointer to another name, and not
+link(2).)
+In other words, a symbolic link is a pointer to another

-directories and may cross file system boundaries.
+may refer to directories and may cross filesystem boundaries.

 There is no requirement that the pathname referred to by a symbolic